JonathanLyon2021/Install_RSK-Node/README.md

 },
 },
 };*
 4. Verify if you are successfully connected to RSKJ.

         truffle console
         web3.eth.getAccounts()

 5. Select the default account where transactions such as contract deployment will occur by default.
 In this exercise, choose the first account, then add it to truffle-config.js

+# 3. Implement and Deploy a Smart Contract

+1. To jumpstart things, let’s use Truffle to create a contract template file for us on the correct directory:

+        truffle create contract SimpleStorage

+This creates a SimpleStorage.sol contract template file on the contracts/ folder.

+2. Use your favorite editor to implement the SimpleStorage contract.
+Remember to use solidity ^0.6.0:

+3. Setup Migrations.
+Create a 2_deploy_contracts.js in the migrations folder with this content:

+4. With the files in place, you are now ready to deploy the smart contract.
+In your terminal, issue the following
+commands:

+        truffle compile
+        truffle migrate

+It will take some time because the block where the transaction is included must be mined.

+Awesome!
+You have successfully deployed a contract in the local RSK blockchain.